 Absent this supplemental funding, FY2026 is projected to experience a budget deficit of approximately \$71 million, before accounting for inflation.
-Incorporating the applicable inflation adjustment of 3.44% to the system budget, which encompasses LUMA Energy, PREPA, and Genera PR, would increase the required funding by an additional \$65 million, bringing the total projected deficit to approximately \$136 million.
+Incorporating the applicable inflation adjustment of 3.44% would increase the required funding by an additional \$45 million, bringing the total projected deficit to approximately \$117 million.
 This significant gap clearly illustrates that LUMA's financial environment in FY2026 will be more constrained than in FY2025.